How To Manage Cookies in Your Opera Browser

 Open your Opera browsing data settings and check the boxes next to Browsing history and Cookies and other site data.

 3. Select the box for Cookies and other site data, then click Clear data.
-(It's recommended you clear cache and browsing history too.)
+(It's recommended that you clear the cache and browsing history, too.)

 Go to opera://settings/siteData in your Opera browser to remove cookies for individual sites.